IRS Mileage Rate for 2024: What Can Businesses Expect For The Upcoming Year

 Does the IRS mileage rate include gas?

 Yes.
 The IRS standard mileage rate covers the expenses related to owning and operating the vehicle.
-This includes the costs of gas.
+This includes the cost of gas.

 Does the IRS mileage rate include tolls?

-No. The IRS mileage rate for 2024, just like previous years, does not include tools and parking expenses.
+No. The IRS mileage rate for 2024, just like previous years, does not include tolls and parking expenses.

 Automate mileage tracking and simplify mileage reimbursement